horchi/linux-p4d/README.md

 ## uninstall
 `dpkg --remove p4d`

-## remove all configurations, data and p4d database
+## uninstall (with remove of all configurations, data and the p4d database)
 `dpkg --purge p4d`

 # Installation by source (working for most linux plattforms)